 The design considers all stages of the life cycle with its core principle in using the least materials for the greatest benefit.
 A simple intervention backed with thoughtful design consideration whilst being optimized with computation technologies.
 The module itself being lightweight and made of recyclable materials would have significant effects from extraction to end of use treatments.
 The main material being PVC vinyl membrane has an embodied carbon of 2.6 kgCo2/kg.
-Facade and structural materials are assumed to be typical standards.
+Existing facade and structural materials are not accounted for.